MaxxDS/advent-of-code-starter-javascript/README.md

 # 🎄 Advent of code 2022

-This is a starter for the advent of code, in TypeScript.
-Fork it/clone it, and get started!

 ## Completion

 <!-- Auto completion:START - Do not remove or modify this section -->